renovate-bot/khulnasoft-lab-_-vulx/docs/docs/advanced/private-registries/ecr.md

-Trivy uses AWS SDK.
+Vul uses AWS SDK.
 You don't need to install `aws` CLI tool.
 You can use [AWS CLI's ENV Vars][env-var].

 [env-var]: https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html

 ### AWS private registry permissions

-You may need to grant permissions to allow Trivy to pull images from private ECR.
+You may need to grant permissions to allow Vul to pull images from private ECR.

 It depends on how you want to provide AWS Role to vul.